Crate interpolator

 It is also possible to index a single value by only specifying an isize

-implementing iter is created using Formattable::iter
+A Formattable implementing iter is created using Formattable::iter:

 // HashMap macro